 Each year, California legislators propose new policies, programs, or changes to existing programs through the legislative process and the California budget process.
 Annually, Ed Trust-West analyzes the state budget and proposed legislation and identifies 8 key proposals that have potential for advancing educational equity and justice for California’s students and educators.
-This year, we continue our #WhatsNextCA campaign by assessing proposals with a lens informed by our most recent policy agenda.
-These proposals were also discussed with legislators and their staffers directly during our recent ed equity advocacy day – see a recap of that day here.
+This year, we saw our highest priorities for educational justice approved, in addition to other key wins for California’s education system.

-For more on our take in the state budget proposal from Governor Gavin Newsom, visit this page with an analysis of ed equity funding currently being proposed, and for a webinar outlining the California budget process.
+Governor Gavin Newsom’s 2019-2020 state budget reflects key funding priorities for moving educational justice, visit this page for an analysis of ed equity budget investments, and for a webinar outlining the California budget process.

 The Equity 8 for 2019:

-AB 1617 (Reyes) would further integrate applying for financial aid into a high schools students experience by requiring all 12th grade students to complete the Free Application for Federal Student Assistance (FAFSA) or the California Dream Act Application to graduate from high school.
+AB 1617 (Reyes) would further integrate applying for financial aid into a high schools students experience by ensuring all 12th grade students complete the Free Application for Federal Student Assistance (FAFSA) or the California Dream Act Application before graduating from high school.
 Completing the FAFSA is one of the most important steps to going to college, and AB 1617 would significantly boost college-going for low-income students and students of color.
 The bill includes opt-out provisions that ensure this effort is a benefit for students, not a barrier to graduation.

 ETW is sponsoring this bill.

 The bill builds on last year’s AB 2015 and is intended to address California’s low financial aid application rate.
-Read more in this National College Access Network Blog.
+Take action today to support this effort and go #AllinForFinancialAid!

 Status: currently in Assembly Education Committee as a two-year bill, and expected to be revisited and voted on in January 2020.